lab-midas/lxc/README.md

 LXC container setup
 -------------------

 This repository contains setup bash-scripts to create student/midas lxc containers.
 The student containers are recstricted to one gpu only, while the normal midas containers are able to access all GPUs.
-Additionally, there are no pre-configured uid/gid maps or mount points for student containers to restrict data access.
+Additionally, there are no pre-configured uid/gid maps or mount points for student containers to restrict data access and a restriction for memory/CPU usage.
 The lxc setup to create and run the container is defined in [setup_container.sh](https://github.com/lab-midas/lxc/blob/master/midas_lxc/setup_container.sh).
 The installation of the container content is seperated in [setup_content.sh](https://github.com/lab-midas/lxc/blob/master/midas_lxc/setup_content.sh) (basic software packages: *pyenv, pycharm, gitkraken, xfce/x2go, ...).* Feel free to customize your container content setup for your needs.

 #### How to run the setup?